Akar-30/school/README.md

 **Contact:**

-If you have any questions or would like to connect, please feel free to contact me via [your email address].
+If you have any questions or would like to connect, please feel free to contact me via akar511.30@gmail.com.

 **Thank you for visiting!**